BurgerMinus/EndpointManagement/readme.txt

 - All bullet attacks fire more bullets

 EM2 Heap Orb Changes (tethered):
+- Control timer decreased from 12 seconds to 8
 - Attack cooldown is halved
 - When an orb's shield is broken, it will regenerate its shield partially after 2 seconds if it is still tethered
 - Single Orb: decreased telegraph on laser snipe